 How to Count the Number of Words in a Sentence

-Established and led a strong global program in health policy, set direction and strategy, raised over $2.0 million in funding, led major activities, hired, mentored and managed staff.
+Established and led a global program in health policy, set direction and strategy, raised over $2.0 million in funding, led major activities, and hired, mentored, and managed staff.

-I re-wrote the example above as this shorter, simpler sentence:
+First, I re-wrote the example above as this shorter sentence: